raspberrypilearning/KS1StorytellingTraining_Session1_GBICi1bb/en/step_4.md

 ![Scratch.png](images/ks1storytelling-Scratch.png){:width="400px"}

 The 'Storytelling' teaching approach introduces the fundamental computing concepts of sequence, repetition, and selection.
-The trial focuses on two strands of storytelling: story-writing (structure) and digital storytelling (this includes using animation, graphics, and audio to tell a story).
+The project focuses on two strands of storytelling: story-writing (structure) and digital storytelling (this includes using animation, graphics, and audio to tell a story).

 **Story-writing** is a means of exploring computer programming.
 Pupils use these skills to:
 + Construct a story